Shermon69/Portfolio-Tracker_new/docs/usermanual.md

     Open the Portfolio Tracker application.

-    Click on the "Login" or "Sign In" link.
+    Click the "Login" or "Sign In" link in the header.

     Enter your registered Email Address and Password.